-It’s Memorial Day weekend, which means that the reliable unofficial begin of summer time.
+It’s Memorial Day weekend, which means that the reliable unofficial beginning of summertime.
 And at Jettison, which means one issue: tiki cocktails.
-Every summer season, the Sylvan Thirty cocktail enclave releases a menu of delectable tiki creations, and this weekend, they are launching this summer’s menu with a patio pop-up from Ka-Tip, Thai meals stand slated to open later this year at the Dallas Farmers Market.
-Who can say no to painkillers and Thai food?
+Every summer season, the Sylvan Thirty cocktail enclave releases a menu of delectable tiki creations.
+This weekend, they are launching this summer’s menu with a patio pop-up from Ka-Tip, Thai meals stand slated to open later this year at the Dallas Farmers Market.
+Of course, who can say no to painkillers and Thai food?

-All day Saturday, Lee Harvey’s — Dallas’ preferred dive bar — is website hosting a flea market in which almost 25 carriers will sell the whole lot from antique threads to jewelry, home goods, vinyl, and shoes.
-Stop via early inside the day whilst chef Josh Hulsey will cook up breakfast tacos, or come inside the afternoon to sip beer and peruse the outside marketplace and maybe give up with a Lee Harvey’s burger or two.
+All-day Saturday, Lee Harvey’s — Dallas’ preferred dive bar — is website hosting a flea market in which almost 25 carriers will sell the whole lot from antique threads to jewelry, home goods, vinyl, and shoes.
+Stop via early inside the day whilst chef Josh Hulsey will cook up breakfast tacos, or come inside the afternoon to sip beer and peruse the outside marketplace and maybe give up with a Lee Harvey burger or two.
 Entry is loose.

-If there is one aspect Texans preserve pricey on summer excursion weekends, it is the possibility to stand around consuming beer at the same time as playing cornhole.
+If there is one aspect Texans preserve pricey on summer excursion weekends, it is possible to stand around-consuming beer while playing cornhole.
 This weekend, Eno’s is presenting you the threat to do both on the Brewer’s Throwdown.
 Teams of participants can play in a three-department cornhole tournament hosted via the Texas Cornhole League, with cash and prizes for winners in each division.
 While you are playing, sip beers from Four Corners, Manhattan Project, Peticolas, Oak Highlands Brewing, Oak Cliff Brewing, and other neighborhood breweries.

-Craft and Growler Is Branching Out by means of Serving Food and Brewing Their Own Beer
+Craft and Growler Are Branching Out using Serving Food and Brewing Their Own Beer.